 Costochondral separation and fractured ribs often cannot be avoided because it is important to compress the chest deeply enough to produce sufficient blood flow.
 Fractures are quite rare in children because of the flexibility of the chest wall.
 Bone marrow emboli to the lungs have rarely been reported after external cardiac compression, but there is no clear evidence that they contribute to mortality.
 Lung injury is rare, but pneumothorax after a penetrating rib fracture may occur.
 Serious myocardial injury caused by compression is very unlikely, with the possible exception of injury to a preexisting ventricular aneurysm.
 Concern for these injuries should not deter the rescuer from doing CPR.

-The most common rhythm in witnessed adult cardiac arrest is VF; rapid conversion to a perfusing rhythm is essential.
-Pulseless VT is treated the same as VF.
+The most common rhythm in witnessed adult cardiac arrest is ventricular fibrillation (VF); rapid conversion to a perfusing rhythm is essential.
+Pulseless ventricular tachycardia (VT) is treated the same as VF.

-Defibrillating paddles or AED pads are placed between the clavicle and the 2nd intercostal space along the right sternal border and over the 5th or 6th intercostal space at the apex of the heart.
+Defibrillating paddles or pads are placed between the clavicle and the 2nd intercostal space along the right sternal border and over the 5th or 6th intercostal space at the apex of the heart (in the mid-axillary line).
 Conventional defibrillator paddles are used with conducting paste; pads have conductive gel incorporated into them.
 Only 1 initial countershock is now advised (the previous recommendation was 3 stacked shocks), after which chest compression is resumed.
-Energy level for biphasic defibrillators is between 120 and 200 joules (2 joules/kg in children); monophasic defibrillators are set at 360 joules.
+Energy level for biphasic defibrillators is between 120 and 200 joules (2 joules/kg in children) for the initial shock; monophasic defibrillators are set at 360 joules for the initial shock.
 Postshock rhythm is not checked until after 2 min of chest compression.
-Subsequent shocks are delivered at the same or higher energy level (maximum 360 joules, 2 to 4 joules/kg in children).
-Patients remaining in VF or VT receive continued chest compression and ventilation and optional drug therapy as Cardiopulmonary Resuscitation (CPR) in Adults : Drugs for ACLS.
+Subsequent shocks are delivered at the same or higher energy level (maximum 360 joules in adults, or 10 joules/kg in children).
+Patients remaining in VF or VT receive continued chest compression and ventilation and optional drug therapy.

 ECG monitoring is established to identify the underlying cardiac rhythm.
 An IV line may be started; 2 lines minimize the risk of losing IV access during CPR.
 Large-bore peripheral lines in the antecubital veins are preferred.
-In adults and children, if a peripheral line cannot be established, a subclavian or internal jugular see Approach to the Critically Ill Patient:Procedurecentral line can be placed provided it can be done without stopping chest compression (often difficult).
-Intraosseous and femoral lines (see Vascular Access : Intraosseous Infusion) are the preferred alternatives, especially in children.
-Femoral vein catheterssee Approach to the Critically Ill Patient:Procedure, preferably long catheters advanced centrally, are an option because CPR does not need to be stopped and they have less potential for lethal complications; however, they may have a lower rate of successful placement because no discrete femoral arterial pulsations are available to guide insertion.
+In adults and children, if a peripheral line cannot be established, a subclavian or internal jugular central line (see Procedure) can be placed provided it can be done without stopping chest compression (often difficult).
+Intraosseous and femoral lines (see Intraosseous Infusion) are the preferred alternatives, especially in children.
+Femoral vein catheters (see Procedure), preferably long catheters advanced centrally, are an option because CPR does not need to be stopped and they have less potential for lethal complications; however, they may have a lower rate of successful placement because no discrete femoral arterial pulsations are available to guide insertion.